 - Philips Family Student Experience Support Fund

 - Panitch Family Internship Fund

 - Sylvia Brandt ‘92 and James Kwak Fund for Environmental Justice

 - Oberlin Career Exploration and Development Endowed Internship Fund

 In honor of their 50th reunion and in memory of Dr. Martin Luther King, Jr. and his Commencement speech at Oberlin in 1965, the class of 1965 has established this fund to provide financial support for very high-need students to participate in low- or unpaid career-related experiences.
 The classes of 1966 and 1967 have dedicated their 50th reunion gifts as a continuation of the class of 1965's initiative and good work.

 These experiences, which include but are not limited to internships, performance opportunities for musicians, research across fields/disciplines, and pre-professional employment, should promote the student's professional development with meaningful career-building exposure.
-Students may recieve this award once during their time at Oberlin.
+Students may receive this award once during their time at Oberlin.
 Per Donor request, qualifying students must be PELL eligible (U.S. Students) or have a comparable financial situation (for international students) as determined by the Oberlin College Office of Financial Aid.